BlakeRain/blakerain.com/content/about/index.md

   automated deduction tools.
 - User interface development in terminal applications and GTK; later moving to web-application development for my sins.
+- Cloud-native development on AWS: serverless orchestration, infrastructure as code, and AI/ML integration in production systems written in Rust.
+- Building and maintaining compliance in regulated environments, including PCI-DSS Level 1 service provider audits and FCA conduct risk.

+For a full career timeline and selected highlights, see my [hire page](/hire).

 # Getting in touch { .no-outline }